 - Use in-store signage and floor decals that can lead customers to your product.
 Not only will this help them find their way around the store, it can help them find something they didn’t even know they were looking for.

 - Use incentives to create a sense of urgency around your product.
 This can work with your own sales team as well as retailers.
+After having these in-store promotions, you’ll want to calculate your sales lift to make sure that your investments were worth it.

 Ultimately, if you aren’t leveraging the information in depletion reports, then you are losing out to the competition.
 The old approach of simply measuring cases sold is no longer enough.
 In fact, it can actually have a detrimental effect on your brand by inadvertently discouraging sales people.